LorenzoNegri/R-Labs/Case Study Jane Austen novels text mining R.md

 ## Getting the dataframe right

-We're going to analyse some very messy datasets - books - and visualise the relationships between them.
+We're going to analyse a text book and visualise some counting of words.

 ```R